rdallasgray/roto/README.md

 - btnPrev: the css selector for the 'Previous' button.
 Default is '.prev'.
 - btnNext: the css selector for the 'Next' button.
 Default is '.next'.
 - direction: 'h' for horizontal, 'v' for vertical.
 Default is 'h'.
-- snap: whether to snap individual listitems.
+- snap: whether to snap to individual listitems.
 Default is true.

 That's all.
 Power users have more options and should read the source and experiment.